hansumane/c_vigenere/README.md

 I am not quite sure if this program works 100% great, so it may cause segfaults, other errors or even work improperly

+## Plans for future

+* Make this program work with command-line arguments (in future release)